MicrosoftDocs/powerbi-docs/powerbi-docs/paginated-reports/report-builder-design-tips.md

 - If you plan to deliver the report in a specific export format, test the export format early in your design.
 Feature support varies based on the renderer that you choose.

 - Build complex layouts in stages.
 You can use rectangles as containers to organize report items.
 You can build data regions directly on the design surface to maximize your working area.
 Then, as you complete each one, drag it to the rectangle container.
-By using rectangles as containers, you can position all their contents in one step.
+By using a rectangle as a container, you can position all its contents in one step.
 Rectangles also help control the way report items render on each page.

 - To reduce clutter in a report, consider using conditional visibility for specific report items and let the user choose whether to show the items.
 You can set visibility based on a parameter or a text box toggle.
 You can add conditionally hidden text boxes to show interim expression results.
 When a report displays unexpected data, you can show these interim results to help debug expressions.